Norway’s Sports and Athletics Culture

 Norwegians excel in winter sports.
 Their performances at the Winter Olympics prove how skillful they are.
 After all, no one can argue with a gold medal.
 Partially, their success is due to the wide availability of snowy peaks throughout Norway.
 But another contributing factor is the culture of athletics.

 All Norwegians grow up valuing physical activity.
-As children, Norwegians enjoy sport for its playfulness and not for its competition.
+As children, Norwegians enjoy the sport for its playfulness and not for its competition.
 Surrounded by so much natural beauty, it’s easy to understand why so many adults choose to participate in outdoor sporting events.
 Anyone visiting Norway can partake in Nordic athletic culture.

 Skiing Outside of Town